Skip to main content

 • refer to occupational health if there is reason to suspect that an individual’s health might increase the risk of injury from manual handling operations

-• refer to the trusts fast track physiotherapy service as appropriate to maximise staff recovery
+• refer to the trusts fast track physiotherapy service as appropriate to maximise colleague recovery

 4.3 Health and safety lead